rubenlagus/TelegramBots/README.md

 This library use [Telegram bot API](https://core.telegram.org/bots), you can find more information following the link.

 ## Questions or Suggestions
-Feel free to create issues [here](https://github.com/rubenlagus/TelegramBots/issues) as you need
+Feel free to create issues [here](https://github.com/rubenlagus/TelegramBots/issues) as you need or join the [chat](https://telegram.me/JavaBotsApi)

 ## License